steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ### Reset Modulation Row

 The UI script contains also a function for resetting a modulation row.
-It gets called when clicking the trash bin of a row.
+It is called when the trash bin icon of a row is clicked.

 ![Creating a Modulation Matrix Trash Bin](../images/Creating-a-Mod-Matrix-TrashBin.png)